SCX7189/entity-manifest/README.md

 - complementary to existing standards
 - designed for AI systems and autonomous agents

+   ## JSON-LD compatibility (optional)

+Entity Manifest uses plain JSON for simplicity.

+Implementations MAY choose to include a JSON-LD `@context` to improve interoperability with existing semantic web tools.

+Using JSON-LD is optional and not required by the specification.

   ## Trust and verification

 Entity Manifest is declarative by design.